veloek/SRLookup/README.md

 Build
 -----

-To build the jar make sure you have ant installed and then run: `$ ant -f build.xml jar`.
+To build the jar make sure you have ant installed and then run `ant -f build.xml jar`.

 Run
 ---